On this page

 Balance Transfer Rate

-for 6 months then 21.49%
+for up to 24 months, then 21.49%

 of the approved credit limit